liamoconnor87/VisitGotham/testing.md

 >6.
 Click on the Parks & Recreation link to verify it takes you to the Parks & Recreation section on the Things To Do page.
 >7.
 Click on the Nightlife link to verify it takes you to the Nightlife section on the Things To Do page.
 >8.
 Click on the Bars & Restaurants link to verify it takes you to the Bars & Restaurants section on the Things To Do page.
 >9.
-Click on the The Batman Memorial link to verify it takes you to the The Batman Memorial section on the Things To Do page.
+Click on the Batman Memorial link to verify it takes you to the Batman Memorial section on the Things To Do page.

 ![image](README_files/images/ttd-sec.png)

 **As a User, I would like the Home Page to have links to each section within the City Info page.**
 --------------------------------------------------------------------------------------------------

 - User scrolls down the home page, to the City Info section.
-All catergories are displayed in a grid layout.
+All categories are displayed in a grid layout.
-- The User can click on each catergory and will take them to that section on the City Info page.
+- The User can click on each category and will take them to that section on the City Info page.

 Steps taken -